matthewdrees/matthewdrees.github.io/_posts/2022-03-14-machine-learning-design-patterns.md

 Simple contrived example is binary classifier with data that is in opposite quadrants of 2-dimensional graph.
 More complex example is New York taxi ride data, that turns pickup timestamps into hour intervals for hour/day (7*24 = 168 dimension 1 hot encoded vector).
 It's recommended to pass "bucketized" feature crosses like this through an Embedding to reduce the dimensionality.

 It is recommended to pass a feature cross through an L1 or L2 regularization.
+Don't cross highly-correlated features.

+### 4: Multimodal Input
+Represent different types of data by concatenating all available data representations.

+### Running *.ipynb files
+None of the *.pynb files ran "out of the box" for me.

+Always had to add this:

+    from google.colab import auth
+    auth.authenticate_user()

+If using local data I copied it to my google drive and mounted it...

+    from google.colab import drive
+    drive.mount('/content/drive')

+... and tested the path...

+    ls drive/MyDrive/data
+    babyweight_eval.csv    babyweight_train.csv babyweight_sample.csv  titles_full.csv

+... and added "drive/MyDrive/" to paths for opening the files.

+BigQuery required creating a BigQuery project on Google Console and adding the project name to bigquery calls:

+    bq = bigquery.Client(project='project-name-344319')

+    %%bigquery --project project-name-344319

+By default the notebooks run without a GPU. :-(.
+I ran into a problem with creating the first model in BigQuery on feature_cross.ibpynb, it ran for 29 minutes before I stopped it.
+Edit -> Notebook settings -> Hardware Accelerator to enable GPU.